github/codeql/docs/prepare-db-upgrade.md

 ```

 4. Put a copy of the `.dbscheme` from `main` in that directory and create an `upgrade.properties` file that performs the downgrade (as described above).

+### Debugging your scripts

+Database upgrade/downgrade may fail for several reasons.
+To find out the exact issue it is recommended to rerun the `codeql test run` commands from above in a verbose mode, e.g. `codeql test run -vvvv ...`.